neheesh/todo_list/README.md

 - controller - JavaFX controllers that wire up buttons and UI events.
 - model - The actual data and logic.
 Task, TaskManager, and UndoManager live here.
 - util - For extras like Action used in undo functionality.
-- view - Just the UI skeleton — all your layout stuff in FXML.
+- view - Just the UI skeleton, i.e., all the layout stuff in FXML.
 - viewmodel - Exposes logic to the view while keeping it dumb.
 Middleman between model and view.

 ## What It Does?